ird1natris/Data-Masking/README.md

 # SecurMask-Lite

-**SecurMask-Lite** is a lite version of a web application designed for masking and unmasking sensitive data in CSV and XLSX files.
+**SecurMask-Lite** is a lite version of a web application designed for masking sensitive data in CSV and XLSX files.
 This tool is built to help organizations and individuals protect sensitive information.

 ## Features

 - **Data Masking**: Encrypt sensitive data in specified columns of CSV or XLSX files.
-- **Data Unmasking**: Decrypt previously masked data to its original state.
 - **User-Friendly Interface**: Simple and intuitive web-based interface.
 - **Secure Encryption**: Utilizes the `cryptography` library for robust data encryption.